jiyu3/DR/README.md

 ### Fee

-Licensers set fee of using works.
+Licensors set fee of using works.
 They can set percentage of gross revenue or fixed price.
-Licensers should clarify the URL which people can understand how to pay.
+Licensors should clarify the URL which people can understand how to pay.
 Licensees are charged when they sell their derivative/doujin works __for profit__ .
 If they provide it __for free__ , licensees __don't have to pay any fee to original author__ .
-If licensers don't set this parameter, __it's regarded as free__ .
+If licensors don't set this parameter, __it's regarded as free__ .

 #### Example